odhyp/portfolio/content/blog/2025-02-13-upgrading-hugo-to-tailwindcss-v4.md

 tags = ["hugo", "tailwindcss"]
 +++

 As you can see [here], I have upgraded my site to use TailwindCSS v4.
-So in this post, I will guide you through the upgrade process... hopefully.
+So in this post, I will guide you through the upgrade process—just like how I upgraded my own website, step by step... hopefully.

 {{< toc >}}